-- 15. The Council's internal audit service is outsourced to Mazars Public Sector Internal Audit Limited and the current contract began on 1st April 2008 and will end on 31st March 2018. - 16.
+- 16. The Council's internal audit service is outsourced to Mazars Public Sector Internal Audit Limited and the current contract began on 1st April 2008 and will end on 31st March 2018. - 17.
 The alignment of the audit programme to the Council risk management framework has focused internal audit on the key challenges the Council faces and therefore, the issues that if not managed, could lead to strategic objectives not being achieved.
-The enhanced focus on these key challenges has continued to improve the value added by the service and is demonstrated in the increased strategic engagement of Directors and departmental leadership teams in the audit programme. - 17.
-Graph 1 shows that at the time of writing 45% of the audits have full or satisfactory assurance compared to 49% for the same period last year.
+The enhanced focus on these key challenges has continued to improve the value added by the service and is demonstrated in the increased strategic engagement of Directors and departmental leadership teams in the audit programme.

-Council wide, the performance in audits has declined against the previous year with the main area of reduction being amongst the audits conducted in schools.
-School audits had a satisfactory level of assurance for only 14% of finalised audits, down from 40% the previous year.
-It should be born in mind, however, that for the third year running schools are selected for audit based on a risk assessment to make the most focused use of limited audit resources.
-For the rest of the Council, excluding schools, 73% of finalised audits had a full or satisfactory level of assurance.
+18. Graph 1 shows that at the time of writing 77% of the audits have full or satisfactory assurance compared to 45% for the same period last year.
+Council wide, the performance in audits has significantly improved against the previous year.
+School audits had a satisfactory level of assurance for 86% of finalised audits.
+Schools are selected for audit based on a risk assessment to make the most focused use of limited audit resources.
+For the rest of the Council, excluding schools, 67% of finalised audits had a full or satisfactory level of assurance.

-- 18. To help improve internal audit results and internal control more generally the Council's Governance Team continues to organise and lead, with support from other colleagues, a series of workshops under the banner of 'Doing the Right Thing' to raise awareness of key corporate policies and procedures.
-Over the last couple of years around 800 managers have attended these workshops.
-Immediate feedback shows that these have been very well received. - 19.
+- 19. To help improve internal audit results and internal control more generally the Council's Governance Team continues to organise and lead, with support from other colleagues, a series of workshops under the banner of 'Doing the Right Thing' to raise awareness of key corporate policies and procedures.
+Over the last few years around 900 managers and staff have attended these workshops.
+Immediate feedback shows that these have been very well received.
+Work is now being undertaken to provide training and awareness via the Council's new e-learning platform in the hope that this will enable more staff to benefit from this more flexible delivery. - 20.
 A key measure of the Internal Audit service's effectiveness is the action taken in implementing audit recommendations.
 The target for implementation of recommendations is 80% for priority 2 and 3 recommendations and 90% for priority 1 recommendations.
-The General Purposes & Audit Committee took action to increase the target for priority 1 recommendations from 85% at its first meeting this year.
-The stringent approach to the follow up process has continued with tight timescales for follow up work linked to the level of assurance. - 20.
-Table 2 details the performance in this area in all follow up work completed since 1st April 2009.
+The stringent approach to the follow up process has continued with tight timescales for follow up work linked to the level of assurance.

+21. Table 2 details the performance in this area in all follow up work completed since 1st April 2010.
 Indications are that the targets for recommendations for 2014/15 will also be achieved when the follow up programme is completed over the coming year.